tvartom/ansible-collection-serveradmin/README.md

 See `Bootstrap a server`.

 Step 7 will initiate all git repos for your applications.
-This are placed in `/home/<devmode_user>/workspace` and accesible with Samba or NFS.
+These are placed in `/home/<devmode_user>/workspace` and accessible with Samba or NFS.

-Step 8 give you the option to deploy `devmode_infopage`.
-When you done that, you can reach a infopage by open that ip-adress in your webbrowser.
+Step 8 gives you the option to deploy `devmode_infopage`.
+When you've done that, you can reach an infopage by opening that ip-address in your webbrowser.
-The page give you som basic information including config to paste in your local hosts-file, to be able to access your applications on the server.
+The page gives you some basic information including config to paste in your local hosts-file, to be able to access your applications on the server.

 ## License